 b) Alternate Representatives: Following the election of the at-large representatives, all remaining interested SC members are automatically elected as alternates.
 Alternates attend UC if any designated SC representative cannot serve on a temporary basis.
 If an elected at-large representative can no longer serve on UC, a vote is held for existing UC alternates to fill that member's seat for the remainder of the term.

-c) Replacement of Representatives from EC: SC EC members who resign from EC or SC are replaced by the member who is elected to fill the vacant EC seat.
+c) Replacement of Executive Committee Representatives: SC EC members who resign from EC or SC are replaced by the member who is elected to fill the vacant EC seat.
 In the event that a replacement EC member is not elected, an alternate fills the vacant UC seat.

 D. Recommendations: SC recommends qualified and interested staff for various university committees and advisory groups as requested.
 These individuals are not necessarily SC members, and as such are not expected to represent SC in their roles.
 These individuals may be chosen for their special expertise or interest in a particular area, or may be recommended based on a need for staff representation.
 Specifics on representative selection can be found in the Staff Council University Committee Selection process document.

 E. Reports: Those recommended in II.D may report on their activities or may choose to have a report given by their SC representative, the SC Coordinator, or EC.

 F. Replacements: The Elections Committee and/or SC Coordinator maintain a record of all candidates and votes received in each election.
 Unsuccessful candidates are considered alternates.
 If a SC member becomes unable to serve as a voting member, the alternates in the corresponding block’s most recent election will be invited to fill the vacant seat in descending order of votes received.
 The replacement completes the remainder of the term, and the seat is open for election in the next regular cycle.